 We are working towards achieving food self-sustainability, using the principles of Permaculture to try and reduce our impact on the environment as much as possible.
 We have taken local courses on organic farming, and are slowly working to improve the soil health.
 We are trying to adapt our diet to more traditional local foods, including 'Achira', manioc, Plantain/Banana, Sweet Potato, Wild rasberries/blackberries, sweet cucumber, Yota, etc. However, we have been mostly dedicated to building recently so our garden has been neglected a little.

-Our main house is available exclusively for volunteers while we live in a second cottage nearby.
 We are mostly vegan, though we do buy fresh eggs from our neighbour.
 Please don't bring meat/fish to the farm.
 Volunteers cook on a rota basis, and volunteers are also expected to help keep the house clean and tidy.

 Steve has lived for 16 years in Colombia, first working as a teacher in Cali, then looking to find a more natural, less hectic life in San Agustin around 5 years ago.
 He is a qualified life coach, enjoys playing the guitar, badminton (we have a net!), permaculture projects and writing.
 Diana is a biologist who is involved in local charity work with abandoned animals, and with other local projects.
 We both work full time bringing up our beautiful 3-year-old girl, who enjoys the company of people who like to make silly faces.